This very much is a rehash of Walian’s Arch install guide.. It’s a fantastic guide, please give it a read. Full credit goes to him.

 Enable services and boot loader and reboot into BIOS

-systemctl --root /mnt enable systemd-resolved systemd-timesyncd NetworkManager
+systemctl --root /mnt enable sddm systemd-resolved systemd-timesyncd NetworkManager

 systemctl --root /mnt mask systemd-networkd